 La Residence Blanc D’Angkor is everything you dreamed it would be, and more!

-When my friend and I arrived to the hotel, which was a short $4 USD tuk-tuk ride away from Pub Street, I felt like I stepped into paradise.
+When my friend and I arrived to the hotel in Siem Reap, which was a short $4 USD tuk-tuk ride away from Pub Street, I felt like I stepped into paradise.
 While walking through the perfectly groomed grounds to the front lobby, we were welcomed by the friendly staff – most of whom are local high school and college students.
 Check-in was a breeze and soon enough we were making our way to our deluxe double room.

 Two things that I usually require from a hotel room is space… and air conditioning.
 The Deluxe Room (great for duo travelers!) is super spacious.
 There was enough room for our bags – plus a decent sized sliding closet.
 The king-size bed made for a comfortable and pleasant sleep; I never felt cramped while sharing with my adventure-mate!